 Stay clear of tiny homes that have been built on a second hand trailer, if a tiny home manufacturer has built a tiny house on a second hand trailer that was not built for the job it’s a clear sign corners have been cut throughout the build.

 Electrics and gas;

 Any electrics fitted have to meet strict building codes, make sure the home comes with an electric safety certificate.

 Even if the home is just fitted with low voltage DC lighting that’s powered from a 12v battery it must have been fitted to regulations and come with the correct test certificates.

 Any gas equipment and appliances must be installed by a gas safe engineer.
 With a tiny house being such a small space it is vital that adequate ventilation has been fitted.
 Make sure your tiny home comes with all the tests and certificates.

 Building regulations and specifications;

 There are two main types of building codes and regulations road legal Tiny homes are built to meet: holiday home and residential home specifications.
 It is important that your home is built to meet or exceed the building regulations depending on the means of use for the home.

 Choosing a tiny house manufacturer;

 When vewing a tiny home don’t be afraid to have a good look around to see the construction of the home.
 Push hard on the exterior walls to shake the house, there shouldn’t be any movement or flex in the overall construction.
-Make sure everything is secure internally and nothing loose on the exterior that may cause problems when traveling at speed.
-Find out about the materials used in the construction and find about there longevity and warranty.
+Make sure everything is secure internally and nothing is loose on the exterior that may cause problems when traveling at speed.
+Find out about the materials used in the construction and find about the longevity and warranty.